An ancient depiction from the year 525 BC of the Disabled God on his “winged chariot” which we in the modern day would term a wheelchair.

 “This cannot be.”
 Hera muttered repeatedly to herself over and over as if in an hypnotic trance.
-The Queen eerily stared straight ahead of herself unblinkingly as she slowly made her way to Mount Olympus’ highest precipice.
-With her face utterly stoic and her eyes still feeling no need to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without as much as a cursory backwards glance.
+The Queen eerily stared straight ahead, her eyes ghostly large and unblinking as she slowly made her way to Mount Olympus’ highest precipice.
+With her flattened face frozen and stoic and her eyes still feeling no need to blink, the Queen of the Gods lifted her newborn child high over her head and hurled him into the air with all her might, walking immediately away afterwards without as much as a cursory backwards glance.

 For two full days the baby hurtled through the air until finally hitting the ocean’s waters near the Greek island of Lemnos.
 The force of the child’s collision with the surface of the earth was so great, a massive depression formed that nearly reached the fiery center of our planet’s core.

 Thus the first volcanoes had come into existence.

 Although he was thrown from Heaven and nearly crashed to the center of the earth, the child did not perish.
 The infant boy loudly wailed but did so in the hope his mother would hear him.

 The baby’s cries were not made in vain however, nor did they go unheard.
 Two Nereids, a race of magical mermaid, named Thetis and Eurynome, heard the child’s lonely bawling and cared for the infant as if one of their own.

 The Nereids, Thetis and Eurynome come upon the abandoned infant whom they nurtured and named “Hephaestus”.